coderefinery/cmake/_episodes/04-hello-world-cmake.md

 Done.
 In the following we will learn what happened here behind the scenes.

+Have you used `git init`?
+Good!
+You probably want to ignore the `build/` directory.

 ---

 ## Name and location of the build directory